 For non EU students

 The MA (Hons) Education leads to a qualification to teach children from age 3 to age 12, (from nursery to the end of primary school).
-There are four major elements to the programme:
+There are four major elements to the course:

 - professional practice